ithitop-dev/poc-gRPC/README.md

 ### Introduce

-> gRPC is a modern API gRPC is a modern open source high performance Remote Procedure Call (RPC)
-> that fastest transfers data  because it uses
-> protocol buffers to serialize payload data as binary for transfer that
+>gRPC is a modern API open-source developed by google. that uses Protocol Buffers to serialize payload data as binary base message structure and
-> can run in any environment such as C# node go-lang and others.
+>transformation data is faster or simple than other payloads such as JSON or XML
+>that can support any programming language.

 ### Prerequisites 💻